EzoBear/Object-as-Distribution/README.md

 # Object-as-Distribution
-Mobilepose-style implementation of object as distribution
+Mobilepose-style implementation of object as distribution.
+Not parameterized method, we use heatmap based method.

 <img src="demo/Object-as-Distribution.png">